-I spent my first six months at Amazon in a state of shell shock.
-I was not the only one: almost every new starter felt the same way regardless of level.
+I spent my first six months at Amazon in a shell shock.
+I was not the only one: almost every new starter felt the same regardless of level.
 New joiners were easy to recognise.
 Our eyes appeared fuzzy, the look on our faces telegraphed anxiety, and multiple attempts to get something done blew up on one organisational land mine after another.

 To say that Amazon was different was to say nothing.
-While the functional subject matter was still familiar to me (that's why Amazon hired me), everything else was new.
+While the functional subject matter was still familiar to me (that’s why Amazon hired me), everything else was new.
 First, I had to re-learn how to build effective relationships in an environment where reporting lines are either blurry or meaningless.
-Second, I needed to take my business analysis game to a level that I did not know existed.
+Second, I needed to take my business analysis game to a level I did not know existed.
 Finally, I had to figure out how to credibly lead a team that was, in some areas, more qualified than me.
-In a nutshell, it felt like I started my first-ever job.
+In a nutshell, it felt like I had started my first-ever job.
 Only this time, I did not have years to learn.

 What powered me through these six turbulent months was my desire to transition into the world of technology, whatever it took me.
-I kept my expectations low and ploughed along despite waves of stress and setbacks.
+I kept my expectations low and ploughed despite waves of stress and setbacks.
 I spent my commute time learning new skills and going through training.
 I meditated during lunch breaks.
 I exercised vigorously to keep my mind at its sharpest.
 Most importantly, I kept my professional ego in check and approached this time with humility and respect for this fantastic organisation and its people.